Erik1007/mildew-detection-project/README.md

 ![Screenshot of the Cherry Leaf Visualizer page](/assets/images/Visual_4.jpg)

 ********************
-4 - The **Detector page** is arguable the most important page in the dashboard, as it is the page that allows for the customer to interact with the ML app by uploading images and haveing the app predict if the leaf is infected or not.
+4 - The **Detector page** is arguable the most important page in the dashboard, as it is the page that allows for the customer to interact with the ML app by uploading images and having the app predict if the leaf is infected or not.
 This page contains:

         - A link to download a set of cherry leaf images for live prediction